ISG-ICS/cloudberry/docs/documentation.md

 }
 ```

-#### Multiple requests
+#### Format of multiple requests
-Sometimes the front-end wants to slice multiple queries simultaneously so that it can show the consistent multiple results.
-In that case, it can wrap the queries inside the `batch` fields and specifies only one `option` fields.
+Sometimes the front-end wants to slice multiple queries simultaneously so that it can show multiple consistent results.
+In this case, it can wrap the queries inside the `batch` field and specify only one `option` field.

 ```
 {